 6. Why are cheerleaders placed at the 30 yard line to cheer?
 The majority of FCYFL games are played on grass or turf fields where there is little space between sideline and fence/roll off area.
 For the safety of the players and cheerleaders, the commissioners of football have determined that for all non-stadium fields, cheerleaders need to stand between the 30 yard line and the endzone.
 This is strictly for their safety, and due to significantly more plays being run out of bounds between the 30 yard lines, potentially causing injuries.
 FCYFL has left the decision of whether cheerleaders can cheer inside the ropes up to the individual commisioners.
 SYA DOES allow cheerleaders to stand inside the ropes.
 Cheering inside the ropes is NOT allowed in Manassas or Chantilly.

 Additionally, for all games on stadium fields, only players, coaches, and cheerleaders are allowed on the field and track at all times.

-If there is a 2 year age difference, they can cheer on the same team or cheer for a sibling’s football team if the coach can accommodate.
+9. Can my siblings cheer on the same SYA sideline cheer team?
+If there is a two-year age difference, they can cheer on the same team or cheer for a sibling’s football team if the coach can accommodate.

-Parents/guardians are asked to purchase supplemental uniform pieces (bow, socks, body liner, briefs, leggings) totaling approximately $40 plus white cheer shoes.
-These are available during Spirit Week via the cheerleader swap, or can be ordered via your coach.
+Parents/guardians may be asked to purchase supplemental uniform pieces (bow, socks, body liner, briefs, leggings) totaling approximately $40, plus white cheer shoes.

 Absolutely YES!
 Your children will condition, run, jump, cheer, tumble, lift, stretch, stunt, and dance 2-4 days per week depending on age level.
 We need ALL team members to demonstrate their skill levels.
 We want every cheerleader to realize how important she is to the team and that it takes all of them to succeed.